Most Advertising Agency Business Development Programs Are Stuck In The Lonely Land Of Referrals.

 - Position your agency for growth.
 If you have a powerful agency positioning, we’ll look at how to craft a messaging program to get the word out and make your agency ‘famous’.
 If you are not positioned for success, we’ll look at how to build a brand positioning that gets you attention and client interest.
 Read about my advertising agency positioning ideas here.
 It is my second most read blog post – it’s been read by over 3,500 marketers.

-- Build a kick-ass, action-oriented new business marketing plan that combines savvy inbound (I have been using social media since the mid-1990’s) and outbound programs (some developed at Saatchi & Saatchi and many at my own agency).
+- Use my experience to build a kick-ass, action-oriented new business marketing plan that combines savvy inbound (I have been using social media since the mid-1990’s) and outbound programs (some developed at Saatchi & Saatchi and many at my own agency).
 You need to use both strategies.
 Good news for you, most advertising agencies do not have a business development plan.

 - Win more pitches.
 Buy my book and win more pitches.
 You can buy it on Amazon.